johnwcowan/pdp8x/arch.md

 called the *current page*.

 The minimum amount of memory for a PDP-8/X is 16 pages or 32 KW.
-The maximum amount is 2,097,152 pages or 4 GW; in a fully equipped machine the address of the last word is 0xFFFFFFFF.
+The maximum amount is 2M or 2,097,152 pages or 4 GW; in a fully equipped machine the address of the last word is 0xFFFFFFFF.
 A read from a non-existent page returns 0; a write to a non-existent page does nothing.